India Unreserved Cutoff

 I-829 processing: approximately 12 to 24 months.

 For an Indian national filing today in a Rural TEA project with priority processing: estimated total time to conditional green card is 2 to 4 years.
-For Unreserved (subject to retrogression): 6 to 8+ years.
+The Unreserved category is currently Unavailable for India and issues no visa numbers for the remainder of FY2026, so reserved set-aside categories are the practical path.
 These are EB5Status estimates based on current USCIS processing times and Visa Bulletin trends.
 Actual timelines may vary.
 See our wait time methodology.

 China has the longest EB-5 backlog of any country, with the unreserved Final Action Date approximately nine and a half years behind the current filing window.
-India carries a four year unreserved backlog, substantially shorter than China's nine and a half year queue, and all three reserved set asides remain Current for Indian investors.
+India's unreserved category is currently Unavailable, with no unreserved numbers issued for the rest of FY2026, while China's queue continues to move.
+All three reserved set asides remain Current for Indian investors, and India's unreserved category is expected to reopen with the October 2026 (FY2027) bulletin.
 See the full China analysis for context on the set aside strategy that Chinese nationals are using to bypass the backlog.

 Compare reserved categories across countries →Compare EB-5 filing strategy across the six countries that drive the program.
 Each country has distinct priority date behavior, source of funds considerations, and diaspora context.